rendznicoy/BayadSystemTCM/Credit Testing/CRE-0012_credit_ledger_testing_due_date.md

 **Post-conditions:**

-- The cash source is displayed.
+- The balance is displayed.